sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 ### @Lead :

-This is same as @Issue but with multiple entry.
-That means, this allows multiple Issue link attached with a test class/method
+This annotation can be used to define a test case LEAD information.

 Scope Of Use : Methods

-Parameters : Arrays of Issue
+Parameters : String value as name of the lead person

 Example :
 ### @Link :